-A series motor configuration would typically be used in applications where a higher torque at lower speed is required.
-Because this configuration has the most inductance, the performance will start to degrade at higher speed.
-In series mode, the motors should also be run at only 70% of their rated current to prevent overheating.
+A series motor configuration would typically be used in applications where a higher torque at lower speeds is required.
+Because this configuration has the most inductance, the performance will start to degrade at higher speeds.
+In series mode, the motors should also be run at only 70% of their rated current to prevent over heating.

-Figure 7: 8-lead motor series connections
+Figure 8: 8-lead motor series connections